 When my son was a toddler, he would wake up, eat breakfast, and watch a cartoon.
 The start of the routine always went fine.
 But when it came to getting dressed, brushing teeth, putting on shoes and leaving the house, he fell apart.

 He could not bear the “horrific pain” of donning shoes.
 Most days they suddenly went missing (despite being right in front of him) and he would collapse into his chair sobbing.

-There are several ways to create a toddler schedule that will work for your child, but here’s the biggest thing that helped our son overcome his morning drama.
+There are several ways to create a toddler schedule that will work for your child, but here’s the biggest secret that helped our son overcome his morning, bedtime and mealtime drama.